Ahousaht First Nation: Introduction

 Ahousaht is named after the village of Ahous (ʕaaḥuus) on the west side of Vargas Island, with the people of ʕaaḥuusʔatḥ being called the "People with their backs to the mountains and land".
 The Nation's territory encompasses much of Clayoquot Sound.
 Some 36 percent of Ahousaht members live at Marktosis Indian Reserve (IR # 15), located on Flores Island north of Tofino.
 Marktosis has a large community hall, a gym, a youth center, a restaurant, a health center, and a school for children K-12.
-Recently, work has begun to expand the elementary/high school to better meet the needs of the students and the community.
+Work has begun to expand the elementary/high school better to meet the needs of the students and the community.

 Ahousaht's population of approximately 1900 people has been growing at an average rate of 2.6% per year; it is projected to increase to 3125 by 2024.
 Seventy-seven percent of members are under 40 years of age and 41 percent are under 19 years.

 Marktosis is the only one of 25 Ahousaht reserves that is occupied year-round.
 Others are traditional fishing stations and areas of seasonal resource extraction.
 They are not habitable for year-round settlement.
 Many of these historic reserves, designated by the government of the day, tended to mark the general areas that were inhabited by the various members of the nation at the time of contact.
 It was only after contact and other changes that many Ahousaht members came to live on I.R 15 (Marktosis).
 All Ahousaht reserves are accessible only by boat or floatplane.
 The Nation reports that many members living "away from home" have a strong interest in returning to their traditional territory if housing and employment were available.

 The land reserves of the Ahousaht, and of neighboring coastal nations, are relatively small in size compared to the size of the population.
 They believe that the reserve designations may have been small because members of the Ahousaht nation, at the time of contact, did not occupy extensive territory on land.
 They relied strongly on oceanic resources as their main staple of dietary and other needs.
-The ocean was considered to be "the garden" of the people; hence, colonial authorities may have assumed that the people needed little land-base to supply their longterm needs.
+The ocean was considered to be "the garden" of the people; hence, colonial authorities may have assumed that the people needed little land-base to supply their long-term needs.

 The Ahousaht is known for is its rich tradition of song and dance.
 The young men, led by Joseph George Sr., offer a thunderous voice for the nation when performing their art.
 A new group, the Soulshakers, has become widely known for not only continuing to share this history of song, but also for composing new and exciting songs/dances to share with family, friends and outsiders in the audience.